JoyWays/TP_MGSI/README.md

-0Ybc4OX36
-cv-site-lola
-I’m pleased to be able to interact with you.
+It is fun talking to you.